 Trevor Connor 14:32

-He’s already there.
-About to say Rob is a beautiful, wonderful person and he disagree.
-I disagree.
-With that, so here’s my statement.
-We do not need to bring back Tour of California or to Aurora, Colorado.
-I think those races hurt North American racing.
-I don’t think they helped and here’s why.
-The idea behind those was to get that maybe not quite the Tour de France level stage race but like a dope and a level race in Europe, you can have races that level because Europe lives and breathes cycling.
+So here’s my statement.
+We do not need to bring back Tour of California or Tour of Colorado.
+I think those races hurt North American racing, I don’t think they helped and here’s why.
+The idea behind those was to get that, maybe not quite the Tour de France level stage race but like Dofen A-level race.
+In Europe, you can have races that level because Europe lives and breathes cycling.
 They have the spectatorship.
-We don’t have that in North America, we just you’re not going to get all Americans behind.
-Let’s have this giant stage race.
+We don’t have that in North America, we just – you’re not going to get all Americans behind “let’s have this giant stage race”.
 So it would be great.
-They’ve tried a couple times to have a grand tour in North America.
-It hasn’t worked.
-I think we need to look at what is the size of our spectatorship here and we have a decent spectatorship.
-And two, if we wanted to rebuild North American Racing, right, let’s get back to let’s have those five day stage races.
-Let’s have the the mount hoods the Cascades, the El tunas, and accept the fact that North American Racing will always be a level below European racing, but build a really good system for developing North American riders that we can then get them to the top level of European racing.
+They’ve tried a couple times to have a Grand Tour in North America and it hasn’t worked.
+I think we need to look at what is the size of our spectatorship – and we have a decent spectatorship – and two, if we wanted to rebuild North American Racing right, let’s get back to let’s have those five day stage races.
+Let’s have the Mount Hoods, the Cascades, the Altoonas and accept the fact that North American Racing will always be a level below European Racing, but build a really good system for developing North American riders that we can then get them to the top level of European racing.

 Rob Pickels 15:49